 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to OEM specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to restore these elements to their original specifications.

 - Written assessment.
-Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
-This insightful information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.
+Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
+This insightful information can help you figure out the current condition of your furnace and how you can lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.
+Switch the thermostat to “on” from “auto” to force the fan to function.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

-Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a couple of minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait two minutes to see if the furnace starts working.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage